 Let’s admit it.
 Writing in isolation sucks.
 No one to bounce ideas off of, to tell you when you’re flat-out wrong or a terrible typist.
 Happens in organizations all the time: assignments thrown over a wall, deliverables that are project-centric instead of user-centric.
-The hardest can be when deadlines set by development, not docs or quality assurance, so those deliverables are always squeezed for time at the end.
+The hardest can be when development set deadlines, not docs or quality assurance, so those deliverables are always squeezed for time in the end.
 Less context, less empathy, less collaboration.
 What to do?

 As Andy Oram said so well in “Educating computer users: the need for community/author collaboration,” “…the value in educational content lies in context (what immediate problem the reader is trying to solve) and timeliness (what’s true today will be outdated tomorrow).”